-From art, culture, museums and mosques to deserts, light festivals and fabulous food there’s an array of things to do in Sharjah.
-The family-friendly destination has plenty to entertain all age ranges.
-Check out my tips on what to see and do and the best places to visit in Sharjah.
+From art, culture, museums and mosques to deserts, light festivals and fabulous food there’s an array of things to do in Sharjah, the cultural Emirate and Dubai’s next door neighbour.

-We visited markets and souks, we crossed the creek and ambled through alleyways and back-streets on this food lover’s tour.
-We met traders, store-keepers and local people who shared with us their stories, their passions and spoke to us the ‘language of food‘.
-We felt the heartbeat of the city and discovered its true spirit in the corners and crevices of Old Dubai .
+The best Dubai food tour.
+We visited markets and souks and crossed the creek; we met traders and local people who shared with us their stories, their passions and spoke to us the ‘language of food’.